pulp-platform/snitch_cluster/docs/tutorial/streamer_design.md

 # Example Streamer Generation

-This is a good time to test our wrapper generation and see the changes in the CSR manager.
+This is a good time to test our wrapper generation and see the changes in the Streamer.
 More details about the wrapper generation are in the [Building the System](./build_system.md) section.
-Do the following (this assumes that you are running within the container):
+Do the following:

 1 - Go to the root directory.